 - Individuals who have worked with credentialing consultants to develop or enhance credentialing programs

 *If you are submitting a session proposal and are an employee of a company that provides products or consulting services to credentialing organizations, you must co-present with at least one additional organization.
 Preference will be given to vendors/consultants who partner with a credentialing organization.
 If two or more vendors or consultants are presenting together, preference will be given to those who submit a proposal that clearly represents the credentialing organization perspective.
 Session proposals that are judged to include marketing or advertisements for products and services will not be accepted.

 Proposal Submission Timeline

-- Mar 23: Call for Proposals Closes
+- Sunday, March 24, 2019: Call for Proposals Closes

-- Mid-May: Proposal Notifications sent out
+- May 2019: Proposal Notifications sent out

-- To promote diverse content, viewpoints, and presentation styles, speakers are not permitted to present more than two concurrent sessions at the conference.
+To promote diverse content, viewpoints, and presentation styles, speakers are not permitted to present more than two concurrent sessions at the conference.

-- Promotion of specific product solutions or services is not permitted in educational sessions.
+Promotion of specific product solutions or services is not permitted in educational sessions.
 Inclusion of such material may preclude the organizers from being allowed to submit proposals for future ICE conferences.
 Please be careful that your case study does not accidentally turn into a product solution showcase.

 Conference Registration Required

 Those submitting a proposal understand that all speakers listed as part of the presentation team must register for the ICE Exchange conference as well as assume responsibility for any expenses related to travel to the Exchange if accepted; there are no exceptions to this policy.